automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Dimetrodon.md

 # Dimetrodon
-## Description: This ancient synapsid had a huge sail on its back.
+## This ancient synapsid had a huge sail on its back.